ngworker/lumberjack/README.md

 }
 ```

-The usage of the `AppLogger` remains the same using a `LumberjackLogger` or `ScopedLumberjackLogger`, with payload or without.
+The `AppLogger` usage remains the same using a `LumberjackLogger` or `ScopedLumberjackLogger`, with payload or without.

 ### LumberjackLogBuilder

 Lumberjack recommended way of creating logs is by using a `LumberjackLogger`.

-However, there are some times that we want to just create inline logs and send them over the `LumberjackService`.
+However, there are some times that we want to create inline logs and send them over to the `LumberjackService`.

-The `LumberjackLogBuilder` provides a handy way of creating logs in a robust way.
+The `LumberjackLogBuilder` provides a handy way of creating logs robustly.

-It can also helpful for creating logs used in unit tests.
+It can also help create logs used in unit tests.

-This is how an inline log should be written
+This is how we should write an inline log

 ```ts
 import { Component, OnInit, VERSION } from '@angular/core';